wilkko/devops-day/README.md

-Page to for DevOps engineer to track focus.
+Page for a DevOps engineer to track focus.